Toby the Blue Lobster

 After going through a short quarantine period, Toby was transferred to our facility in Washington, D.C., where he joined the Stellwagen Bank National Marine Sanctuary exhibit.

-After our D.C. facility closed in September of 2013, Toby was transported up to Baltimore on January 7, 2014, Toby was added to the Atlantic Shelf Gallery in the Maryland: Mountains to the Sea exhibit.
+After our D.C. facility closed in September of 2013, Toby was transported to Baltimore and was added to the Atlantic Shelf gallery in the Maryland: Mountains to the Sea exhibit.

 About the American Lobster

 American lobsters, like Toby, are found along the eastern coast of North America.
-They like cave-like structures and the continental shelf habitat of the coastline.
-Lobsters are bottom dwellers and tend to settle on the ocean floor, where they hide in caves and crevices.
+They are bottom dwellers and tend to settle on the ocean floor, where they hide in caves and crevices.

 Lobsters have 10 legs, including two strong claws.
 One has big teeth to help crush shells, and the other has teeth like a steak-knife edge to help with cutting soft flesh.